Trouv/bevy_pipe_affect/book/src/explanation/output-and-effect-composition.md

 So, if you want a system that has 2 or more effects of heterogenous type, you can just return their tuple.

+## Effect iterators
+`Effect` is implemented for a couple of important iterators, `Option` and `Vec`.
+There's also the `affect_many` effect, which can wrap any iterator.

+So, if you want a system that has 2 or more effects of homogenous type, you can return them as a `Vec`.

 ## EffectOut

 ## EffectOut composition

+## EffectOut iterators

 ## System-level composition